corcorana/restingIAF/iaf_short.md

 ### EEG acquisition and preprocessing
 EEG was recorded continuously from 64 cap-mounted Ag/AgCl electrodes via Scan 4.5 software for the SynAmpsRT amplifier (Compumedics^&reg;^ Neuroscan&trade;, Charlotte, NC, USA).
 The online recording was digitised at a rate of 1000 Hz, bandpass filtered (passband: 0.05--200 Hz), and referenced to the vertex electrode (AFz served as the ground electrode).
-Eye movements were also recorded from bipolar channels positioned above and below the left eye, and on the outer canthi of both eyes.
+Eye movements were recorded from bipolar channels above and below the left eye, and on the outer canthi of both eyes.
 Electrode impedances were maintained below 12.5 k$\Omega$.

 EEG data acquired during eyes-closed resting-state recordings were preprocessed in MATLAB 2015a (v8.5.0.197613).